KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 **cclib extract 17 '["game_txid","pubkey"]'**

-The `extract` method allows the user extract the complete history of a game after the game concludes.
-This allows the user to replay all game actions.
+The `extract` method allows the user extract the complete history of a game.
+This allows the user to view a replay of the game.

 #### Arguments: